-Testimony Collection and Monthly Reports
+Testimony Collection

 We began recording testimonies of pushbacks in 2017 and publish each of them in our online database.
-As of the end of 2023, the BVMN open-source database has over 1450??? first-hand testimonies of pushbacks collected by our field teams across the Western Balkans, Greece, and Turkey.
-These testimonies expose the treatment and abuse of over 24,990???? individuals, making it currently the largest database worldwide exposing public abuses and human rights violations at the borders.
+As of the end of 2023, the BVMN open-source database has over 1800 first-hand testimonies of pushbacks collected by our partners on the ground across the Western Balkans, Greece, and Turkey.
+These testimonies expose the treatment and abuse of over 32,000 individuals, making it currently the largest database worldwide exposing public abuses and human rights violations at the borders.

-Based on our testimony collection, BVMN publishes a monthly report that analyzes trends in border violence and gives updates from the field.
-Our Monthly Reports contain summaries of pertinent trends and links to all testimonies taken throughout the month.
+Based on our testimony collection, we publish a monthly report that analyzes trends in border violence and gives updates from the field.
+Our monthly reports contain summaries of pertinent trends and links to all testimonies taken throughout the month.
 Our methodological process for interviews leverages the close social contact that we have as independent volunteers with refugees and migrants to monitor pushbacks at multiple borders.
 When individuals return with significant injuries or stories of abuse, one of our violence reporting volunteers will sit down with them to collect their testimony.
 The high-quality analysis centered on the work of BVMN's field teams are routinely cited by international human rights organizations, journalists and academics.